 Since its inception, Vical has financed its operations primarily through private placements of preferred and common stock, four public offerings of common stock and revenues from collaborative agreements.
 In January 2000, Vical sold 3,450,000 shares of common stock in a public offering which raised net proceeds of approximately \$117.5 million.
-The net proceeds were invested in marketable securities and cash equivalents during the first quarter.
-As of June 30, 2000, we had working capital of approximately \$149.9 million compared with \$36.0 million at December 31, 1999.
-Cash and marketable securities totaled approximately \$151.2 million at June 30, 2000, compared with \$37.7 million at December 31, 1999.
+The net proceeds were invested in marketable securities and cash equivalents during the first quarter of 2000.
+As of September 30, 2000, we had working capital of approximately \$148.2 million compared with \$36.0 million at December 31, 1999.
+Cash and marketable securities totaled approximately \$150.4 million at September 30, 2000, compared with \$37.7 million at December 31, 1999.
 We have an unsecured line of credit agreement with a bank to provide financing for leasehold improvements.
-Under the terms of the agreement, we borrowed up to the credit limit of \$1,000,000 at June 30, 2000.
+Under the terms of the agreement, Vical had borrowed up to the credit limit of \$1.0 million at September 30, 2000.
+In November 2000, this line of credit was amended and increased to \$2.3 million.
+Under the terms of the amended agreement, Vical can use the credit line until May 1, 2001.
+Any outstanding borrowings made under the additional \$1.3 million credit line at June 1, 2001, convert to a term loan payable over 42 months at the bank's prime rate.